Skip to content

 • PostgreSQL — schema-based; the database must already exist, detectkit creates the schemas.

-• MySQL — database-based; requires MySQL 8.0+.
+• MySQL — database-based; requires MySQL 8.0+ or MariaDB 10.4+ (type: mysql or the type: mariadb alias).

 Only the connection and the SQL dialect of your metric queries differ between backends — detectors, alerting, the CLI and the project layout are identical.
 See Profiles for the full field reference and Installation for the driver extras.